GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 > **Tip**: Click the triangle to view more details about the change.

 ## Staging release 07 December 2022

+> :memo: Due to some changes we made for this release, users may encounter an infinite sign-in loop.
+To fix this, please clear your cache.

 Frontend version: 1.0.0-20221205.0606   | Backend version: 1.38.0-221205.0704